What To Do If You Have No Information On Your Diamond

 These are issued by jewelers for insurance purposes.
 They do not contain as much information as a certificate and are the opinion of a jeweler (not a trained gemologist following strict diamond grading standards).
 It is important to note that any monetary value on an appraisal is highly inflated as this allows insurance companies to charge high premiums.
 This should not confused with the resale value of your diamond however.

-- However, diamonds beyond Z enter the realm of fancy color grades, such as: vivid red, light blue and deep pink (among others).
+- However, diamonds beyond Z enter the realm of fancy color grades, such as: vivid red diamonds, light blue diamonds and deep pink diamonds (among others).
 These fancy color diamonds are extremely rare.
 We always recommend that high value fancy colored stones be certified by the GIA.

-- Shape- (also referred to as cut, but not to be confused with cut grade, see below) of your stone also influences the value of your diamond.
+- Shape: The shape (also referred to as cut, but not to be confused with cut grade, see below) of your stone also influences the value of your diamond.
 Round shapes typically hold much greater value than other shapes, closely followed by princess cuts.
 The shape of your diamond influences its value depending on what shapes are popular and in fashion at the time.
 You can typically determine the shape of your diamond simply by referring to this diagram guide to assess which shape most closely resembles your stone.

 And to a lesser extent: